All the charm of Tonengo, the preferred destination for hikers.

 The subsoil is rich in fossils, visible to hikers if you go through the narrow streets carved into the tuff.

-Town covers an area of 5,60 km² and has a population of about 250 inhabitants.
+The town covers an area of 5.60 km² and has a population of about 250 inhabitants.

 It is 38 km from Asti, the provincial capital.

 The presence of the suffix - engo suggests a Germanic origin.
 As far as the first part of the name is concerned, a person's name is assumed, Toto or Totus.